The oldest public wildflower garden in the United States

-Below: The leaves are 3-parted with toothed or palmate leaflets, each of which has a short stalk.
+Below: The basal leaves are 3-parted with toothed or palmate leaflets, each of which has a short stalk.
 Lower leaves can be up to 2 feet wide and the one shown here has leaflets with palmate divisions and coarse toothed lobes.

-Below: The fruit of Cow Parsnip is a ovate flattened structure (2nd photo) that when dry separates front to back into two seeds.
+Below: The fruit of Cow Parsnip is an ovate flattened structure (2nd photo) that when dry separates front to back into two seeds.
 In a year with an early season, such as 2012, the dry seeds are already forming at the end of June.

 Below: The compound flower umbel of Cow Parsnip as seen from below showing the umbrella-like umbels with their individual flower stalks.

 Below: Historical Garden Photo - A grouping of Cow Parsnip in the Woodland Garden on June 15, 1953; photo from a Kodachrome by Martha Crone.
-Photo courtesy Martha Crone Collection, MHS

 Below: The inflorescence on a plant on June 8, 2017.

 Notes: Cow Parsnip is indigenous to the Garden area.
 Eloise Butler's records show that she obtained plants of this species in 1911 from the area of Glenwood-Inglewood Springs in Minneapolis (which is quite close to the Garden.)
 Another plant was obtained from the same source on May 16, 1913 and on June 21 and Oct.
 16, 1914.
 It is listed on Martha Crone's 1951 census of plants in the Garden.
 The plant is found in most counties throughout Minnesota, the exceptions widely scattered.
-In North America it's range is extensive, being reported in all Canadian Provinces, and in all States except the SE section.
+In North America its range is extensive, being reported in all Canadian Provinces, and in all States except the SE section.